 Located on the shores of Lough Gill, only a few miles from Sligo Town centre, Hazelwood forest provides peaceful forest walks with views of Lough Gill and the Garavogue River.

 Over the years of exploring Sligo, Hazelwood Demense quickly became one of our favourite places to step back from monotonous everyday life.
 In the spring the forest becomes alive with bluebells and summertime arrives with an abundance of butterflies.

-As the new life began to sprout in woodland this year, we made countless visits to the forest.
-We could not resist the urge to immortalise all the surrounding beauty and incredible spring wildflowers growing wild and free before they all are gone.
+As the new life begins to sprout in woodland this year, make a visit to the forest.
+You would not be able to resist the urge to immortalise all the surrounding beauty and incredible spring wildflowers growing wild and free before they all are gone.